-- Know the law: OSHA, the Environmental Protection Agency (EPA), and other government agencies all have rules and regulations regarding management of asbestos in buildings.
+- Know the law: OSHA, the Environmental Protection Agency (EPA), and other government agencies all have rules and regulations regarding the management of asbestos in buildings.
 Some of these rules vary, and in some cases may even seem somewhat contradictory.
 In some locations, local and state requirements may be stricter than the federal rules.

 - Get your building tested: The first step is a survey to identify the different types and locations of asbestos present, if any, and the condition of the materials.
-Different asbestos-containing material (ACM) present different amounts of risk.
+Different asbestos-containing materials (ACMs) present different amounts of risk.
 For example, common non-friable ACM floor tiles present much less risk than friable spray-on insulation or friable pipe insulation that is easily accessible to occupants.
-If friable ACM is present, baseline ambient air testing may also be prudent and an Operations and Maintenance (O&M) program should be prepared to further outline steps required.
+If friable ACM is present, baseline ambient air testing may also be prudent and an Operations and Maintenance (O&M) program should be prepared to further outline the steps required.
 Any such testing and inspections must be completed by qualified, licensed professionals independent of any abatement or remediation contractors.

 - Provide personal protective equipment (PPE) and training: You should discuss asbestos safety with all your affected employees, provide training courses regarding asbestos exposure, and in some cases, you may need to make PPE available to workers.
 Depending on the level of exposure, as determined by personal exposure monitoring, appropriate respiratory protection may also be required.
 This typically would apply to your janitorial and maintenance staff or other personnel completing construction or asbestos abatement activity.
 The average office worker and building occupant would not require PPE or respirators.

 - Plan for asbestos abatement: Lastly, you must start thinking about how to abate asbestos in your commercial building.
-Even if it is deemed safe to work inside the structure now, it is only a matter of time until some renovations or damage stir up dangerous asbestos fibers into the air.
+Even if it is deemed safe to work inside the structure now, it is only a matter of time before some renovations or damage stir up dangerous asbestos fibers into the air.
 Regarding regulations, there is no requirement to remove asbestos from a building unless the building is to be renovated, or demolished; or if the asbestos is damaged and presents a more immediate risk of exposure.